 The American-Arab Anti-Discrimination Committee (ADC) has, in recent weeks, been putting its full weight behind attempts to block legislation to move the U.S. embassy from Tel Aviv to Jerusalem.
 But many observers believe its efforts, along with those of other like-minded groups, may not be enough to defeat even a weakened version of the bill.

-An Administration official overseeing the issue told The Washington Report that if the bill reaches the full House and Senate—which he said could happen as early as June—he expects that Congress will change the bill into a non-binding resolution and approve it.
+An Administration official overseeing the issue told The Washington Report on Middle East Affairs, that if the bill reaches the full House and Senate—which he said could happen as early as June—he expects that Congress will change the bill into a non-binding resolution and approve it.
 The Administration would not be bound legally by the resolution to move the embassy, but says it would oppose this version, too.

 The ADC began its campaign in early April, and is calling it "the first major thrust by ADC members into domestic politics."
 To assist chapter coordinators and other leaders across the country, it mailed out over 1,500 manuals containing step-by-step instructions on planning activities to build up public opposition.
 ADC officials say that all of their more than 40 chapters have become involved.
 Many chapter representatives have either arranged meetings with Congressmen locally or phoned them in Washington.
 Petitions are being circulated—in such places as shopping malls and college campuses—and a goal of obtaining 50,000 signatures has been set.
 Holding vigils, writing letters to the media, and distributing bumper stickers are among the other activities being undertaken, ADC officials say.

 In Washington, ADC arranged a briefing for a dozen Congressional staff members, and two of its board members gave testimony at a House hearing.
 It also sponsored—along with the Palestine Human Rights Campaign—an evening program celebrating "the cultural and historical richness of Jerusalem."